ohmyzsh/ohmyzsh/plugins/dotenv/README.md

 ```

 The file is just a list of directories, separated by a newline character.
 If you want
-to change your decistion, just edit the file and remove the line for the directory you want to
+to change your decision, just edit the file and remove the line for the directory you want to
 change.

+NOTE: if a directory is found in both the allowed and disallowed lists, the disallowed list
+takes preference, _i.e._ the .env file will never be sourced.

 ## Version Control